 This medication is used to treat acne.
 It may decrease the number and severity of acne pimples and promote quick healing of pimples that do develop.
 Tretinoin belongs to a class of medications called retinoids.
 It works by affecting the growth of skin cells.

-Before taking your prescribed medication read all the instructions that was provided by your pharmacist.
+Before taking your prescribed Retin-A Gel dosage, read all the instructions that was provided by your pharmacist.
 Wash you hands clean the effected areas with a soft soap.
-When the skin is dry apply the cream using a small amount about the size of a pea shape to create a thin layer on the skin.
+When the skin is dry apply the gel using a small amount about the size of a pea shape to create a thin layer on the skin.
 This should be applied once before bed or as directed by your doctor.
 Avoid applying to sensitive areas like eyes, nose, and mouth.
 Do not use the medication if your skin is broken or cut.

 For optimal results take this medication on a regular basis.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.